Jackyjjc/p2p-monopoly-money/ARCHITECTURE.md

 **File**: `src/pages/LobbyPage.tsx`

 **Purpose**:
-- Displays the game “lobby,” which is the **configuring** stage where Admin sets up the game (players, stashes) and others wait.
+- Displays the game "lobby," which is the **configuring** stage where Admin sets up the game (players, stashes) and others wait.
 - Only the Admin can modify game settings:
   - Add/remove `Stash` objects.
   - Configure player balances.